AceDataCloud/VeoAPI/docs/veo_tasks_api_integration_guide.md

 }
 ```

-The returned result contains multiple fields, among which items include the specific details of batch video tasks, and the specific information of each video task is the same as the fields mentioned above.
+The returned result contains multiple fields, among which items include the specific details of batch video tasks, and each video task's specific information is the same as the fields mentioned above.

 - `items`, all specific details of batch video tasks.
 It is an array, and each element of the array has the same format as the return result of querying a single task above.
 - `count`, the number of video tasks in this batch query.